 Most recently, Kaufman led the incredibly successful independent expenditure campaign supporting Tony Thurmond’s election as Superintendent of Public Instruction, a campaign that was outspent more than two-to-one, and the campaign that defeated Proposition 5, an initiative bankrolled by real estate interests that would have led to cuts for local services and schools.

-Most recently, Kaufman led the successful campaigns for two prominent 2016 ballot measures, Propositions 55 and 64.
+In 2016, Kaufman led winning campaigns for two prominent ballot measures, Propositions 55 and 64.
 Proposition 55, which extended income tax rates on the wealthiest Californians, won with over 60% of the vote.
 Proposition 64, which legalized marijuana, attracted the broadest coalition and received the highest vote share of any of the eight states to pass a legalization measure to date.

 Kaufman has served as a political consultant to the California Teachers Association for twenty years.
-She lives in Sacramento with her husband, Steve Murakami.
+She lives in Sacramento with her husband Steve Murakami and has three sons David Kaufman, and Michael and Sean Murakami.

 Dagny Starn joined Kaufman Campaigns in 2005, as office manager and executive assistant to Gale Kaufman.
 Starn provides key support related to accounting, billing, and office operations for Kaufman Campaigns.
 In addition, she has provided her extensive experience in project management for various candidate and initiative campaigns over the years.

 Prior to joining KCC, Starn worked in the State Capitol in Sacramento for Assemblymember George Nakano in 2002 and then as the Assembly Democratic Caucus assistant from 2004 through 2005.

 Starn graduated from the University of California Santa Barbara with a bachelor of arts in political science and art history and currently lives in Sacramento with her husband and daughter.